centria/advanced-csharp/src/content/part13/part13-1.md

 So far, all our programs have used the console, or terminal, as their interface.
 But in modern operating systems, **graphical user interfaces** (GUIs) are more common.
 C# has a variety of choices built in for creating graphical programs for Windows environment, and on this course, we'll take a quick glance of one of the options.

+<Note> This, and all the examples in this part, only work on Windows! </Note>

 ## Creating a new Windows Forms project

 When we created our console projects, we used the command **dotnet new ...**.
 We can create a graphical project in the same manner.
 This time, the command is **dotnet new winforms**.